Kampala has apologized to Beijing over President Museveni’s comments about asserted Chinese representatives’ interest in the illicit ivory trade.

 The improvement also underscores the helplessness of the president in managing information.

-Mugoya repeated government’s commitment “reinforcing further the relations and obligations of friendship that exist between our two nations.”
+Mugoya repeated the government’s commitment “reinforcing further the relations and obligations of friendship that exist between our two nations.”

 China has as of late loaned billions of dollars to support Uganda’s infrastructural projects.